All Products

 After you pass `nas_config` in a `CreateSession` call, you cannot update the configuration using the `UpdateSession` API.

-2. You can call GetSession - Get session configuration information to retrieve the latest configuration information for the current session and confirm the update.
+2. Call GetSession - Get session configuration information to retrieve the latest configuration information for the current session and confirm the update.

-3. After the task is complete, you can call DeleteSession - Delete session resources to release the session resources.
+3. After the task is complete, call DeleteSession - Delete a session resource to release the session resources.

 Production environment recommendations

-• UID/GID planning: To ensure isolation, you must assign a unique POSIX UID to each tenant.
+• UID/GID planning: To ensure isolation, assign a unique POSIX UID to each tenant.

-• Directory Quotas: To prevent a single tenant from exhausting the shared storage space, you can configure directory quotas for the root directory of each tenant on the NAS side.
+• Directory Quotas: To prevent a single tenant from exhausting the shared storage space, configure directory quotas for the root directory of each tenant on the NAS side.

 Billing

-• Billing starts after the CreateSession - Create a session resource operation is successful, and you are charged based on the runtime of the instance.
+• Billing starts after the CreateSession - Create a session resource operation is successful.
+You are charged based on the runtime of the instance.

 • You are charged for a session even if it is idle, as long as it has not expired or been deleted.

-• In non-isolation mode, `DeleteSession` does not terminate ongoing calls.
+• In non-fencing mode, `DeleteSession` does not terminate ongoing calls.
 You are charged for the instance resources associated with the session until the execution is complete.

-• In isolation mode, `DeleteSession` terminates running requests, destroys the bound instance resources, and stops billing.
+• In fencing mode, `DeleteSession` terminates running requests, destroys the associated instance resources, and stops billing.

 During an active session, if there are requests, you are charged based on the unit price for active elastic instances.
-If there are no requests, you are charged based on the unit price for idle elastic instances.
+If there are no requests, you are charged based on the unit price for elastic instances in light hibernation (formerly idle).

 More examples